Beyond433/SI-507-Project/README.md

 # SI-507-Project

 # Project Summary
-An interactive program that lets user choose any active NBA player and get their injury data presented in a infographic manner.
+An interactive program that analyze the factors that affect the salary of NBA players.

 Data Source:
 Fox Sports: https://www.foxsports.com